The LBNF Cryostats and Cryogenics Systems

 The cryostats are designed as free-standing steel-framed vessels with an insulated double-membrane system to provide containment of the liquid argon.
 The membrane system is based on the technology used for liquefied natural gas (LNG) storage and transport ships.
 It consists of an inner corrugated thin membrane of stainless steel (top of figure at right, number 1) surrounded by thermal insulation with a secondary thicker aluminum membrane placed between insulation layers (4).
 The structural steel frame (8) provides the necessary support for the considerable hydrostatic pressure of the contained liquid.

 Handling 68,000 Metric Tons of Liquid Argon

 Imagine the infrastructure that would be needed to collect and transport 4 x 17 kilotons of even a simple room-temperature liquid a mile underground!
 First, you would need to receive and store it.
 LBNF plans for about five 18-ton deliveries by truck per day during the initial filling period.
-Add to that the requirements of keeping the liquid extremely cold and extremely pure (impurities diminish the particle detection capabilities), the capability of piping it down in gas form, recondensing it underground, running a 24 x 7 purification cycle, and most importantly guaranteeing safety — it's complex.
+Add to that the requirements of keeping the liquid extremely cold and extremely pure (impurities diminish the particle detection capabilities), the capability of piping it down a mile-long shaft in gas form, recondensing it underground, running a 24 x 7 purification cycle, and most importantly guaranteeing safety — it's complex.
 Look at the schematic diagram and imagine following a drop of liquid argon through the system!

 - Last modified